tniranjan1/RRBS_PIPELINE/README.md

 ---
 ### System Requirements
 Worklfow and all analyses were run and tested on local server running [CentOS Linux release 7.9.2009](https://www.centos.org/).
-Minimum CPUs used for most analyses if 4.
+Minimum CPUs used for most analyses is 4.
 Max memory usage is 12 GB, but may be higher for more CPU availability.

 ---
 ### Dependencies